mradovic38/tiny-starcoder-evaluation/README.md

 4. **ROUGE-1 and ROUGE-2 and ROUGE-L also show moderate positive correlations**, indicating moderate agreement with manual labels.

-### Final Thoughts - Which Metrics to Choose?
-1. **Focus on BLEU score for evaluating model performance**

-2. **Consider ROUGE-L, ROUGE-2 and ROUGE-1 scores as secondary metrics**, providing additional insights into the quality of generated outputs compared to reference completions.

-3. **Do not use exact match**, as it shows no significant correlation and may fail to capture the nuances of code generation tasks where variations in output can still be valid.

-### Summary of Recommended Metrics:
-1. **Primary Metric**: BLEU
-2. **Secondary Metrics**: ROUGE-L, and maybe ROUGE-2 and ROUGE-1

 ## 🏆 Acknowledgements
 * [Tiny Starcoder](https://huggingface.co/bigcode/tiny_starcoder_py)